 Coordination of Care: The Contractor is responsible for ensuring that a medical record is established by the PCP when behavioral health information is received from the RBHA or provider about an assigned member even if the PCP has not yet seen the assigned member.
 In lieu of actually establishing a medical record, such information may be kept in an appropriately labeled file but must be associated with the member's medical record as soon as one is established.
 The Contractor shall require the PCP to respond to RBHA/provider information requests pertaining to ADHS behavioral health recipient members within 10 business days of receiving the request.
 The response should include all pertinent information, including, but not limited to, current diagnoses, medications, laboratory results, last PCP visit, and recent hospitalizations.
 The Contractor shall require the PCP to document or initial signifying review of member behavioral health information received from a RBHA behavioral health provider who is also treating the member.
-All affected subcontracts shall include this provision by July 1, 2005.
-For prior period coverage, the Contractor is responsible for payment of all claims for medically necessary covered behavioral health services to members who are not ADHS behavioral health recipients.
+For prior period coverage, the Contractor is responsible for payment of all claims for medically necessary covered behavioral health services.

 Medication Management Services: The Contractor shall allow PCPs to provide medication management services (prescriptions, medication monitoring visits, laboratory and other diagnostic tests necessary for diagnosis and treatment of behavioral disorders) to members with diagnoses of depression, anxiety and attention deficit hyperactivity disorder.
 The Contractor shall make available, on the Contractor's formulary, medications for the treatment of these disorders.
+AHCCCS has established a work group to identify best practices and evidence-based practice guidelines for the treatment of anxiety, depression and ADHD disorders.
+The Contractor shall be required to participate in the AHCCCS work group meetings.
+Decisions from the work group shall be implemented by the Contractor, and may include, but are not limited to, assuring that PCPs are trained on and follow AHCCCS-approved evidence-based practice guidelines, implementation of monitoring processes and reporting of guidelines.